- Luke 9:10-17

 Bethesda – Fisherman’s House:

-- Meaning of Bethesda is the “Fisherman’s house”, it was home of Philip, Andrew and Peter.
+- Bethesda means the “Fisherman’s house”, it was also home of Philip, Andrew and Peter.

 How do we respond when some one invade our privacy?